nezticle/buildroot-rpi/README.md

 	# run the following as root
-	tar -xvpsf output/images/rootfs.tar -C /media/rootfs # replace with your mount directory umount /media/rootfs
+	tar -xvpsf output/images/rootfs.tar -C /media/rootfs # replace with your mount directory sed -i /media/rootfs/etc/fstab -e "s/ext4/f2fs/" # only if F2FS is used
+	umount /media/rootfs

 Login